-- Unless the Applicant is a federally recognized tribe, applicants must be licensed to do business in the State of Washington or submit a statement of commitment that it will become licensed in Washington within thirty (30) calendar days of being selected as an Apparently Successful Contractor. - Applicants must be in good standing with all applicable federal, state, and local laws and requirements, including with the Department of Commerce.
+- The primary eligible applicant, which may partner with other organizations, must be either a federally-recognized tribal government or a tribes' contracted service provider, as defined in section 1.7 Definitions. - For tribes' contracted service providers, applicants must be licensed to do business in the State of Washington or submit a statement of commitment that it will become licensed in Washington within thirty (30) calendar days of being selected as an Apparently Successful Contractor. - Applicants must be in good standing with all applicable federal, state, and local laws and requirements, including with the Department of Commerce.